hyphaltip/htbda_perl_class/lectures/Intro_Perl/01_Perl_basics.md

 So far have shown very basic code.
 Without any warnings turned out.
-Only syntax or system errors will cause the program to stop *without* extra options turned on.
+Only syntax or system errors will cause the program to stop without extra options turned on.
 By default Perl will not warn you about empty or undeclared variables.
-To be a **better** programmer you want to use the following best practices to write better Perl code.
+To be a better programmer you want to use the following best practices to write better Perl code.

 1. use strict
 2. use warnings
-3. use 'my' to declare variables.
+3. use `my` to declare variables.
 This declares them in a particular scope.

 ---
 #Some examples of errors